 But don’t have more than two and a half of them.
 Apparently that’s bad luck for some reason…

-If you’re up for an adventure, you can skip out on jumping right back on the ropeway.
+If you’re up for an adventure, you can skip out on jumping right back on the Hakone Ropeway.

 There are a few hiking trails you can access from here instead.
-You can even walk all the way down to the lake if you’re keen.
+You can even walk all the way down to Lake Ashi if you’re keen.

 8. Hit the Links